hjr265/hjr265.me/content/blog/building-gittop-with-agentic-coding/index.md

 toc: yes
 ---

-# Building GitTop With Claude Code: A Weekend of Agentic Coding

 I have been running [Toph](https://toph.co/) for over ten years.
 Somewhere along the way, I started wondering: what hours of the day do I actually work on it?

 Commit timestamps felt like the right place to look.
 A quick one-off script could answer the question, and there are Git stats tools that spit out HTML reports.
 But I thought: this could be a good excuse to build a TUI application.
 Something like htop, but for a Git repository instead of system metrics.